Workable/orka/docs/integrations/rabbitmq.md

 ```

 Note: In the above example only `correlationId` is logged by default.
 If you want to have the `test-var` automatically logged on each log entry, you need to include it on your configuration `requestContext.logKeys`.
 For more, see the [Log Tracer](https://workable.github.io/orka/request-context.html#log-tracer) docs.

+## Local RabbitMQ Server

+You can easily start a local RabbitMQ server for development with the below command:

+`npm explore @workablehr/orka -- npm run rabbitmq:start`